-Ford v Ferrari also succeeds in building up the supporting characters including Millie Miles (Caitriona Balfe), Lee Iacocca (Bernthal) the no-nonsense Henry Ford II (Tracy Letts), iconic Enzo Ferrari (Ramo Girone). which helps make the film more than just a rivalry between the two carmakers, in-fact I’d argue that the actual 24 Hours of Le Mans race makes up only a small part of the film, serving only to provide motivations.
+Ford v Ferrari also succeeds in building up the supporting characters including Millie Miles (Caitriona Balfe), Lee Iacocca (Bernthal) the no-nonsense Henry Ford II (Tracy Letts), iconic Enzo Ferrari (Remo Girone). which helps make the film more than just a rivalry between the two carmakers, in-fact I’d argue that the actual 24 Hours of Le Mans race makes up only a small part of the film, serving only to provide motivations.

 The final hour of Ford V Ferrari is where the film takes it up a gear (see what I did there) and finally starts to focus on the racing over the dramas between characters, it’s a truly great series of racing set-pieces, with the art of motorsport given an almost romantic touch as Ken Miles pontificates about reaching the magical 7000 rpm.

-Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off. though I will say that some of the technical terminologies that is used might go over the head of audience members not up to date with the sport.
+Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off.
+Though I will say that some technical terminologies that are used might go over the head of audience members not up to date with the sport.